Wer0000/TOServer/README.md

 # TO Server

-Not really working server for the official Tanki Online Flash Player client <br>
+Not really working server for the official Tanki Online Flash Player client
-Maybe someday it will work

 *UPD